-THIS PROX Y CARD IS VA ALID ON LY WHEN SIGNED AND DATED.
-DETA ACH AND RETURN THIS PORT ION ON The Board of Directors recommends FOR ALL in the following proposal: 1.
-Election of Directors Nominees that you vote For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - ٦ 01 John Gillen 02 James A. Tegnelia The Board of Directors recommends you vote FOR proposals 2 th rough 5: For Against Abstain 2 To ratify the selection of KPMG_LLP as EMCORE's independent registered public accounting firm for the fiscal year ending September 30, 2012.
-0 0 0 3 To approve the adoption of the EM CORE Corporation 2012 Equit y Incentive Plan.
-4 To approve an increase in the number of shares of common stock reserved for issuance under the EMCORE Corporation 2000 Employee Stock Purchase Plan.
-0 0 5 To approve, on an advisory basis, executive compensation of EMCORE's Named Executive Officers.
-0 0 NOTE: In the discretion of the proxies fo r such other business as may properly cor me before ti he meeting or any adjournment thereof.
-0 U U Please sign exactly as your name(s) app administrator, or other fiduciary, please personally.
-All holders must sign, if a co partnership name, by authorized officer. pear(s) hereon.
-When signing give full title as such.
-Jointown rporation or partnership, please as attorney lers should e e sign in full executor, each sign corporate o or Signature [PLEASE SIGN WITH N BOX] Date Signature (Joint Owners Date -
+For Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All - Board of Directors recommends you vote the following: Except" and write the number(s) of the nominee(s) on the line below. .
+1 Jection of Directors Nominees 11 Robert L.Bogomolny 02 St even R. Becker 03 Ger ald J. Fine 04 Reuben F. Richards, Jr. 05 Stephen L. Dom enik he Board of Directors recommends you vote FOR proposals 2, 3, 4 and 5.
+For Against Abstain To ratify the selection of KPMG LLP as EMCORE's independent registered public accounting firm for the fiscal year ending September 30, 2014.
+To approve an amendment to the EMCORE Co shares. rporation 2012 Equity Incen ive Plan to increase the number of f shares of common stock reserved for issuance under the plan by 1, ,000,000 Ο 4 To approve an amendment to the EMCORE Corporation 2000 Employee Stock Purchase Plan to increase the number of shares of common stock reserved for issuance under the plan by 1,000,000 shares.
+To approve, on an advisory basis, executive co mpensation of EMCORE's Na med Ex ecutive Offic cers.
+01 TE: In the discretion of the proxies for such other business as may properly co me befo ore the mee ting or any ad ournment thereof. the ise sign exactly as your name(s) appear(s) hereo er fiduciary, please give full title as such.
+Joint ov corporation or partnership, please sign in full co n. when signing as attorney, whers should each sign perso rporate or partnership name executo nally.
+All by auth holders mu holders mu ator, or ust sign. ter.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report is/are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report is/ are available at www.proxyvote.com.